Click for a printable version of these terms and conditions for serving Prescribed Information.

 b.
 All Landlords who register for the Scheme via the Customer Service Centre will be provided with:

-b.
-When submitting a Deposit, the Landlord will be required to tick a box that confirms that the Lead Tenant has been agreed by all Tenants and that they have agreed that the Lead Tenant will control the ADR process, in the event of a dispute.
+- When submitting a Deposit, the Landlord will be required to tick a box that confirms that the Lead Tenant has been agreed by all Tenants and that they have agreed that the Lead Tenant will control the Dispute Resolution process, in the event of a dispute.

-Changes to Joint Tenancy information is the responsibility of the Landlord.
+- Changes to Joint Tenancy information are the responsibility of the Landlord.

 9. Insured Deposit Registration

-a.
-The Landlord or Letting Agent is responsible for ensuring that Deposits are registered for protection within 30 calendar days of the date of receipt by the Landlord.
+- The Landlord is responsible for ensuring that Deposits are registered for protection within 30 calendar days of the date of receipt by the Landlord.

-c.
-The Landlord or Letting Agent is responsible for ensuring that the information contained on the Insured Deposit Registration Form is complete, accurate and not misleading.
+- The Landlord or Letting Agent is responsible for ensuring that the information contained on the Insured Deposit Registration Form is complete, accurate and not misleading.
 This is a Relevant Obligation.
 Please see clause 34 in particular for further details regarding the possible sanctions for non-compliance.

-- In order for a Deposit to be protected, in relation to a Pay As you Go user the appropriate Protection Fee must be cleared in full.
+- In order for a Deposit to be protected, in relation to a Pay As You Go user the appropriate Protection Fee must be cleared in full.

 10. Online Insured Deposit Registration Forms

-g.
-All cheques must be made payable to The Deposit Protection Service, be dated in the past within 3 months of the date of processing, signed by an authorised signatory of the account, drawn on a UK bank and in pounds Sterling.
+- All cheques must be made payable to The Deposit Protection Service, be dated in the past but not more than 3 months prior to the date of processing, signed by an authorised signatory of the account, drawn on a UK bank and in pounds Sterling.
 Words and figures must match and be equal to the full amount of the Protection Fee as stated on the Insured Online Cheque Submission Form.
 The reverse of the cheque should be marked with the Landlord’s ID, their registered address and the Deposit ID generated when the online Insured Deposit Registration Form was completed and appearing on the Insured Online Cheque Submission Form.

-i.
-For all Insured Online Cheque Submission Forms that are successfully processed, cheques will be banked within 1 Business Day of receipt.
-(The DPS will issue a confirmation of receipt of the Protection Fee 5 calendar days after the Insured Online Cheque Submission Form has been processed and, where applicable, of the cheque for the Protection Fee clearing).
+- For all Insured Online Cheque Submission Forms that are successfully processed, cheques will be banked within 1 Business Day of receipt.
+(The DPS will issue a confirmation of receipt of the Protection Fee 5 calendar days after the Insured Online Cheque Submission Form has been processed and the cheque for the Protection Fee has cleared).

 11. Paper Insured Deposit Registration Forms

-c.
-All cheques must be made payable to The Deposit Protection Service, be dated in the past within 3 months of the date of processing, signed by an authorised signatory of the account, drawn on a UK bank and in pounds Sterling.
+- All cheques must be made payable to The Deposit Protection Service, be dated in the past and not more than 3 months prior to the date of processing, signed by an authorised signatory of the account, drawn on a UK bank and in pounds Sterling.
 Words and figures must match and be equal to the full amount of the Deposit as stated on the Insured Deposit Registration Form.
 The reverse of the cheque should be marked with the Landlord’s ID and their registered address.

 12. What happens after the Deposit has been protected?

-(ii) the Lead Tenant – sent to the registered email address, or if one has not been provided, by post to the Tenancy address, or in the case of a Deposit being paid more than 14 days in advance of the occupation date of the Tenancy, an interim address that has been provided to The DPS;
+- the Lead Tenant – sent to the registered email address, or if one has not been provided, by post to the Tenancy address, or in the case of a Deposit being paid more than 14 days in advance of the occupation date of the Tenancy, an interim address that has been provided to The DPS;

-- Details of these Insured Deposit Protection Scheme Terms and Conditions;
+- Details of these Insured Deposit Protection Scheme Terms and Conditions.

-a.
-Lead Tenants will be able to logon to the Service at www.depositprotection.com by inputting their Deposit ID and Surname.
+- Lead Tenants will be able to log in to the Service at www.depositprotection.com by inputting their Deposit ID and Surname.

-b.
-Lead Tenants will be able to view all information held by the Service in relation to their Tenancy.
-Lead Tenant’s will be able to amend or update Tenants’ email addresses and telephone numbers.
+- Lead Tenants will be able to view all information held by the Service in relation to their Tenancy.
+Lead Tenants will be able to amend or update Tenants’ email addresses and telephone numbers.

 14. Changes in Landlord or Tenant(s) Data

-a.
-Lead Tenants will be able to update their own contact details, Tenants’ email addresses and telephone numbers at any time online.
+- Lead Tenants will be able to update their own contact details, Tenants’ email addresses and telephone numbers at any time online.
 It is the Lead Tenant’s responsibility to ensure that their forwarding address and all contact details are up-to-date.
-Landlord’s may change any other data held in relation to the Landlord or request a Change of Tenant.
-Landlords must ensure that all information held by The DPS in relation to Tenancies, and Deposits for which they are responsible are up to date and complete, accurate and not misleading.
+Landlords may change any other data held in relation to the Landlord.
+Landlords must ensure that all information held by The DPS in relation to Tenancies, and Deposits for which they are responsible is up to date and complete, accurate and not misleading.
 This is a Relevant Obligation.
 Please see clause 34 in particular for further details regarding the possible sanctions for non-compliance.

 - The Lead Tenant is solely responsible for updating their forwarding address and all contact details with The DPS.
-This update can be done over the telephone helpline, via their online log-in, or in writing.
+This update can be done over the telephone helpline, via their online login, or in writing.

 15. Deposit Repayments

-b.
-The DPS urge all Landlords to meet with Tenants in an attempt to agree the fair distribution of the Deposit at the end of the Tenancy.
+- The DPS urges all Landlords to meet with Tenants in an attempt to agree the fair distribution of the Deposit at the end of the Tenancy.

 16. Confirmation of an Insured Deposit closure